-Notice that the weak copy maintains none of the definite knowledge about the state of the cell or its value.
-The complete copy of the cell may be updated or even deleted elsewhere, so in the copy both x and v and annotated as partial -.
-If a program is to use the weak copy of the cell, it must take great care that it does not try to dereference cell x if it does not exist.
+The weak copy of the heap cell maintains none of the definite knowledge about the state of the cell or its value, only some right to read the cells contents.
+The real cell may be updated or even deleted elsewhere, so in the weak copy both x and v are annotated as partial.
+If a program is to use the weak copy of the cell it must take great care not to rely on the value being read and not try to dereference the cell x if it does not exist.
 Note that there is no limit to the number of times we can split off a weak copy of a heap cell.